anthonywong611/SF-Transactions-Modeling/README.md

    4.1 - Attach the Transfer Family role to the user 4.2 - Submit the SSH public key content
 5. Set up a Redshift cluster
+   5.1 - Attach the Redshift role to the cluster
+      5.1.1 - Policy for working with S3 bucket
+      5.1.2 - Redshift full access

+Cloud Steps:
+1. Set up star schema in the Redshift DW
+2. Copy the transformed data from S3 into Redshift
+3. Create report
+   3.1 - Aggregation result
+   3.2 - Dashboard for features